 Of course there are free alternatives to choose if you’d rather not pay.
 There are a few main options.

-- ES File Explorer.
-One of the most popular and powerful file explorers for Android has root functionality.
+- ES File Explorer: One of the most popular and powerful file explorers for Android has root functionality.
 Beware bloat and intrusive ads, though.
+See our article on why ES File Explorer is a great file manager.

 There are plenty more as well.
 They all have similar features, but different levels of usability and bugs.
 It’s worth testing a few to see which you like.
 Given how much power a root file manager gets, you need to make sure you use an app that you trust.